It goes without saying the Disney hotels on the monorail are super convenient and high up on lots of folks’ Disney World bucket lists!

 An introduction to Disney hotels on the monorail

-This includes their DVC counterparts, such as Bay Lake Tower at the Contemporary and the villas at Grand Floridian and Polynesian Village.
+This includes their DVC counterparts, such as Bay Lake Tower at the Contemporary Resort and the villas at Grand Floridian Resort, and the villas and bungalows at the Polynesian Village Resort.

-All three are a deluxe resort and very expensive.
-But frankly, the amenities and convenience that come with staying at Disney deluxe resorts are totally worth it to some.
+All three options are deluxe resorts and very expensive.
+But frankly, the amenities and convenience that come with staying at Disney deluxe resorts are totally worth it to many.

-All three resorts also have great viewing spots for the nightly Electrical Water Pageant that happens in the Seven Seas Lagoon.
+All three resorts also have great viewing spots for the nightly Electrical Water Pageant that occurs in the Seven Seas Lagoon.

 Whether you’re visiting Walt Disney World resort on a budget or have plenty of cash to spare, this guide will help you decide which resort to splurge on or save up for.